-Most of us have at least one hero, don’t you think?
-That person we hold in such high regard that, yes, we’d love to be stranded on a desert island with them.
+Most of us have at least one hero.
+Could be the same person we’d love to be stranded with on a desert island.
 I have a handful, one of them being Brian Wilson.
-It was a spiritual experience just over a week ago.
-And I’d like to share…
+It was a spiritual experience just over a week ago…

-For those into diagnoses, over the years Brian’s included schizophrenia – unspecified and paranoid types, unipolar and bipolar depression, and schizoaffective disorder.
-It’s reported his current diagnosis is schizoaffective disorder…
+For those into diagnoses, it’s believed that over the years Brian’s included schizophrenia (unspecified and paranoid types), unipolar and bipolar depression…

-Pet Sounds?
-Released by The Beach Boys in 1966, it truly is a Brian Wilson solo album.
+Though Pet Sounds was released by the Beach Boys in 1966, it’s truly a Brian Wilson solo work of art.
 Rolling Stone ranks it second on its list of the 500 Greatest Albums of All Time.

 Who is Brian Wilson?

-But Brian’s musical story extends well beyond seemingly simple songs about surfing, cars, and girls…
+Brian’s musical story extends well beyond seemingly simple songs about surfing, cars, and girls.

-Brian Wilson’s use of unorthodox methods of composition and instrument selection, as well as his other-worldly harmonies, made him one of the most creative and influential pop music figures in the latter half of the 20th century.
-And his singing voice was angelic.
+His use of unorthodox methods of composition, vocal harmony writing, instrument selection, and production skills made him one of the most creative and influential pop music figures of the 20th century.

 I could go on and on, but here’s Paul McCartney on Brian and Pet Sounds…

 …it was Pet Sounds that blew me out of the water.
 First of all, it was Brian’s writing.
 I love the album so much.
 I’ve just bought my kids each a copy of it for their education in life – I figure no one is educated musically ’til they’ve heard that album.
 I was into the writing and the songs.